The Complete Guide To Different Types of Shampoos

 Use frequencyWeekly or bi-weekly (depending on exposure)

-Hair typesAll types: especially curly, colour-treated, fine
+Hair typesAll types: especially curly, color-treated, fine

 Follow withDeep conditioning mask (essential)